Supporting Australian tourism and travel package

 Grant recipient

-Austrade will administer this grant.
+Austrade is administering this grant.
 ATIC will deliver the program in line with policy outcomes.
+ATIC will continue to collaborate with relevant representative bodies, industry councils and stakeholders within the visitor economy to enhance the QTF.

 For more information, please contact QTFGrant@austrade.gov.au.